CodeP2/Store-Inventory-with-SQLAlchemy---Python-Project-No.4--TeamTreeHouse-/README.md

 ## Important Information Read This:
-**I will be working on extended_code file on my own time but due to misscomunication I remove it from repo for now.**
+**I will be working on extended_code file on my own time but due to miscommunication I remove it from repo for now.**

 Important Note I did create more files because I want my code to be at least more easier to read.
 Instead of being a nightmare to read.